kushal-jk/localrepo/README.md

-#  This is my local repo which is moved from laptop machine
+#this is my file from local to git repo